-We are all very much looking forward to welcoming you to the 2021 Virtual Westchester Social Forum Series!
+We had a fabulous 2021 Virtual Westchester Social Forum Series!

-The 2021 Virtual Westchester Social Forum will take place every Wednesday evening in March 2021 and will cover a topic that is part of the progressive platform for this year in this time of pandemic.
+The 2021 Virtual Westchester Social Forum took place every Wednesday evening in March 2021 and covered a topic that is part of the progressive platform for this year in this time of pandemic.

 The Justice Roadmap is a legislative agenda designed to address the harms caused by the deeply entangled criminal, legal and immigration systems.
 For far too long, our state has failed to provide New Yorkers with affordable housing, quality healthcare and robust educational and economic opportunities.
 Instead, New York has built and metastasized systems of criminalization and incarceration.
 False and racist labels of criminality are used to justify dehumanizing conditions and treatment, deny basic rights, permanently exile individuals from their communities through incarceration and deportation, and further target and extract resources from economically-distressed communities.
 These systems operate through violent policy, structure, and culture to oppress and criminalize Black and brown people, families and communities.
 Now is the time for change.

 March 10th: Fund our Future: How Can NYS address our Budget Crisis?
-7pm
+Watch the recording here

 Join us for a panel discussion with representatives from statewide organizations and coalitions who are advocating for a fairer taxation system, by calling for new taxes and revenue raisers to increase the funds available in the NYS budget to support essential services valued by the citizens of NY, and to avoid budget cuts to public education, healthcare, mental health services, housing, environmental issues, unemployment benefits.

-March 17th: Organizing for Health Equity in Our Communities 7pm
+March 17th: Organizing for Health Equity in Our Communities.
+Watch the recording here

 The COVID-19 pandemic has highlighted drastic, longstanding health disparities affecting people of color.
 Research has shown that solutions to them demand more than just traditional healthcare, but a focus on other factors affecting quality of life.
 Healthcare institutions, insurance companies and community organizations are beginning to address them and ensure health equity in Westchester County.
 Hear how from a panel including: